Updated July 4, 2019

 Winnie the Pooh can be found with Eeyore and Tigger in Critter Country in Disneyland.

-Woody can be found in both Big Thunder Ranch in Disneyland and sometimes in Paradise Pier in California Adventure.
+Woody can be found in Paradise Pier in California Adventure.
 He’s often seen with Jessie and Buzz Lightyear.

-*Characters love to interact and if you give them something to do, they’ll appreciate it.
-Sword fight (pretend) with Captain Hook.
+Characters love to interact and if you give them something to do, they’ll appreciate it.
+Sword fight (pretend, please) with Captain Hook.
 Ask Chip ‘n Dale to kiss each of your cheeks.
 Act evil like any villain you encounter.
 Call them on their game.
 They’ll appreciate it very much.

 Some of My Own Character Interactions and Ideas for Yours:

 Not much to do with Anna and Elsa except to just try to fit in.
 I love them:

 Selfies – of any kind – are encouraged.
 Especially with scary Star Wars type people.
 I see you, smiler in the background.

 LOVE the elves at Christmas time.
 Find them tending to Santa in the Redwood Creek Challenge Trail in DCA.
 More on this in my holiday post.

 Impromptu visit behind the castle.
 What a treat.